 The Corsham Commemorates project came about from a meeting of local people and community groups, brought together by the Town Council, in July 2013; each with an interest in marking the centenary of the First World War and in commemorating the actions of the town and its men and women during the Great War years of 1914-1918.
 With county and national events being planned in the form of exhibitions, displays and special services to commemorate the sacrifice made by servicemen and their families during those four years it was considered appropriate to do the same at a local level, but very much focusing on Corsham’s War and its impact on the town.

 Records showed that the Corsham area, like all other villages in Wiltshire, was fully supportive of the War effort.
 This is reflected in the names on local war memorials and in the inherited records, written and photographic, that portray some of the part played by Corsham and its surrounding villages.
 These records became the inspiration and starting point for deeper research and for local commemorations co-ordinated by the Town Council and involving the community through the local schools, Army and Air Cadets, Corsham Civic Society, St Bartholomew’s Church, the Royal British Legion, Pound Arts, RAFA, MoD Corsham and others.
-Interest and generous financial support was provided by the Town Council, Wiltshire Council and in the form of a grant from the Heritage Lottery Fund all of which allowed and encouraged research and events including, among other things, a concert party, a Recruitment Day, trench digging at the Batters, a recreation of, and exhibition (entitled Above and Beyond) about, Corsham’s Red Cross Hospital, school project and art work, family history days and remembrance services.
+Interest and generous financial support was provided by the Town Council, Wiltshire Council and in the form of a grant from The National Lottery Heritage Fund all of which allowed and encouraged research and events including, among other things, a concert party, a Recruitment Day, trench digging at the Batters, a recreation of, and exhibition (entitled Above and Beyond) about, Corsham’s Red Cross Hospital, school project and art work, family history days and remembrance services.

 By sharing resources and research, by encouraging initiatives and projects, and by bringing people together to support local events and projects, we hoped to better publicise, remember and commemorate Corsham’s involvement and experience before, during, and after the First World War.